RocksLabs/kvrocks-operator/test/e2e/README.md

 namespace: kvrocks
 kubeConfig: /path/to/your/kubeconfig
 ```
-Note that, you should ensure the local environment can connect to the cluster.
+Note that, you should ensure the local environment can connect to the cluster, and the `clusterName` will not be used since you have provided kubeconfig.